tlevine/kryptonite/readme.md

 http://petapixel.com/2013/04/17/boston-marathon-bombing-investigators-using-crowdsourced-photographs/
 http://news.cnet.com/8301-13578_3-57579707-38/crowdsourced-videos-photos-could-aid-boston-blast-investigations/

+Now a different story.

-Two weeks ago, my friend's laptop got stolen out of his office.
+People don't want crime to happen to them, but they aren't particularly empowered to help law-enforcement stop crime.
+Two weeks ago, my friend's laptop got stolen.
 He was quite upset, to say the least, but he refused to report the theft; he thought that reporting the theft would be a waste of time.
+Unfortunately, this is the the norm; most crime does get reported.
+Reporting crime does have an impact, but this fact is not made clear to the public.